TheNeonLightning/Imagin/README.md

 Minimal SDK version - 21
 Imagin requires the following permissions (will request on version Android 6.0 and higher):
 - Read and write access to external storage
 - Access camera to take a photo
 Application also uses Internet connection to send photo to the server

+## Application details
+Using [AppIntro2](https://github.com/AppIntro/AppIntro) library for implementing the intro screens.Also working with Android persistent storage: in order to show the intro only on the first launch.